Contact Us

 The rate of CGT in Ireland is currently 33%, so approximately one third of your gain will be paid in tax.
 For more complicated CGT transactions you may benefit from tax planning where you seek professional help to explore the tax planning opportunities available to you.
 There are many reliefs and exemptions available which may lead to significant tax savings.

-We can help with CGT returns
+Need help with CGT returns?

-Date published 8 Nov 2023 | Last updated 15 Nov 2024
+Date published 8 Nov 2023 | Last updated 27 Nov 2024

 This article is intended to inform rather than advise and is based on legislation and practice at the time.
 Taxpayer’s circumstances do vary and if you feel that the information provided is beneficial it is important that you contact us before implementation.
-If you take, or do not take action as a result of reading this article, before receiving our written endorsement, we will accept no responsibility for any financial loss incurred.Choose the right accounting firm for you
+If you take, or do not take action as a result of reading this article, before receiving our written endorsement, we will accept no responsibility for any financial loss incurred.

 Running your own business can be challenging so why not let TaxAssist Accountants manage your tax, accounting, bookkeeping and payroll needs?
 If you are not receiving the service you deserve from your accountant, then perhaps it’s time to make the switch?